ll7/scenario_runner/Docs/Basics_of_bash_automation.md

 # Basics of Bash script automation
-Bash scripts are suitable for combining programs according to your needs and they play a central role in the everyday life of system administration.
+Bash scripts are suitable for combining programs according to your needs and they play a central role in the everyday life of system administration and automation.

-This documentation describes first the very fundamental Basics of Bash Scripts.
+This documentation describes first the very fundamental basics of Bash Scripts.
 Second it shows where you can find further useful topics and third how you can run multiple terminals from one terminal automated.

 ## 1.)
 Basics of Bash Scripts